GarySwift/workflow-coffee-sass/README.md

 # Web Project Workflows with Gulp.js, Git, and Browserify

-Learn how to generate a workflow that makes it easier to build your own websites, track and share project files, and leverage JavaScript and jQuery code libraries.
+How to generate a workflow that makes it easier to build your own websites, track and share project files, and leverage JavaScript and jQuery code libraries.

 **Topics include:**
 * Why workflow management?